 SMART goals are established using a specific set of criteria that ensure your goals are attainable.
 SMART is an acronym that stands for:

-- o Specific,
+- Specific,

-- o Measurable,
+- Measurable,

-- o Achievable,
+- Achievable,

-- o Relevant and
+- Relevant and

-- o Time -Bound
+- Time -Bound

-Once you have met and talked about your plan, you will then write it all down.
+Once you have met and talked about your plan, your support worker will then write it all down.

 This written plan will include: